+Bonnie has extensive experience building organizations from the ground up, including chairing successful multi-million dollar capital campaigns, designing and managing strategic planning projects, and growing board leadership.
 Most recently, Bonnie was Executive Director of the award-winning contemporary art space, Franklin Street Works, located in Stamford, CT.
-In prior roles as a fundraiser and consultant for charitable organizations, Bonnie chaired multi million dollar capital campaigns, created and executed fundraising events, and led the development of strategic plans.
-Bonnie has served on several board including The Long Ridge School, Wooster School, and the Arts and Culture Commission of the City of Stamford.
+Bonnie has served in key leadership roles on several boards including The Long Ridge School, Wooster School, and the Arts and Culture Commission of the City of Stamford.
 Bonnie holds a Bachelor of Arts degree in Psychology from Hamilton College and an MBA in Marketing from Columbia Business School.

-When Bonnie is not asking her friends to donate money or volunteer for one of her causes, she is taking long hikes with her 2 dogs: Lucy, a Rhodesian Ridgeback, and Wilma, an English Bulldog.
-Bonnie is passionate about helping families impacted by Alzheimer’s as she was in her early 20’s when she cared for her grandmother, Sadie, who suffered from dementia.
+When Bonnie is not asking her friends to donate money or volunteer for one of her causes, she is spending time with her family and walking her English Bulldog, Wilma.
+Bonnie’s work to help families impacted by Alzheimer’s disease is in memory of her grandmother, Sadie, who suffered from dementia.

 Alexandra Villano, Senior Director of Program Strategy and Development

-When not at work, Alex is busy with her family and can be found somewhere at a soccer or baseball field cheering for her middle and high-school kids, attending a Mets game, or being walked by the family’s two pups, Rocky and Ellie.
+When not at work, Alex is busy with her family and can be found somewhere at a soccer or baseball field cheering for her middle and high-school kids, attending a Mets game, enjoying her husband’s music, or being walked by the family’s two pups, Rocky and Ellie.

 RJ Mercede, Director of Development

-RJ Mercede is the Director of Programming and Development with Hilarity for Charity.
-For the past 8 years, RJ has been supporting nonprofits big and small.
+RJ Mercede is the Director of Development with HFC.
+For more than 10 years, RJ has been supporting nonprofits big and small.

-He can regularly be found supporting his favorite hometown businesses and nonprofits in Stamford, CT, where he lives with his wife.
+He can regularly be found supporting his favorite hometown businesses and nonprofits in Stamford, CT, where he lives with his wife and son.
 He loves concerts, documentaries, and a good Buzzfeed list.
-He does this work in memory of Ceci and Charm, and the millions of lives impacted by Alzheimer’s.
+He does this work in memory of Irene, Ceci, and Charm, and the millions of lives impacted by Alzheimer’s.